 Special Recruitment for College, University and Medical School Teachers

 College, university and medical school teachers may take advantage of the “special recruitment” procedure using a competitive recruitment and selection process whereby the employer need only show that the applicant was more qualified than other applicants.
 The application process is faster and more streamlined than the standard PERM application.
 The employer may rely upon recruitment done during the 18 months prior to the alien’s appointment to the position in question.
 Only one print advertisement in a national journal, and some additional in-house or online recruitment, is required.

 Labor Certification and H-1B Extensions Beyond Six Years

 Many aliens are already working in the United States in H-1B status.
 While the maximum time allowed in H-1B status is 6 years, they are either reaching their 6th year still waiting for the result of their pending labor certification applications or they have immigrant visa petitions in a preference category e.g. Skilled Worker for which no Green Cards are available.
-Now the law allows that an alien who has had a labor certification application pending for more than 365 days, or who has an approved immigrant visa petition but cannot adjust due to visa retrogression, may extend his H-1B status in one- year increments until the labor certification is approved, or for a three-year period until the priority date is current and he can apply for a Green Card.
+Now the law allows that an alien who has had a labor certification application pending for more than 365 days, or who has an approved immigrant visa petition but cannot adjust due to visa retrogression, may extend their H-1B status in one- year increments until the labor certification is approved, or for a three-year period until the priority date is current and they can apply for a Green Card.